 There’s a plaque at the site of the old station, just off King William Street just south of Monument station, if you’re curious.
 It’s on Monument Street, right by the Little Waitrose.

-I’m not doing Shoreditch because the East London Line is no longer part of the tube okay.
+I’m not doing Shoreditch because the East London Line is no longer part of the underground, so doesn’t count in the list of abandoned tube stations.